Adroiti/docs-for-code-review-tools/checkstyle-AvoidEscapedUnicodeCharacters.md

 Prefer using actual Unicode character (e.g. `∞`) over the equivalent Unicode escape (e.g. `\u221e`) - this makes the code easier to read and understand.
 Use escapes for non-printable characters, and comment if necessary.

 You should not make code less readable simply out of fear that some programs might not handle non-ASCII characters properly.
-If that should happen, those programs are **broken** and they must be **fixed**.
+If that should happen, those programs are **broken** and they should be **fixed**.

 ## Default configuration